[Last Updated: 2023/09/15]

 - Exclude Hyperlinks - Should be ticked if the reporting company has hyperlinks linking to web pages in their report.

-PDF Preset - This determines which PDF is used in the conversion to XHTML.
+- PDF Preset - This determines which PDF is used in the conversion to XHTML.
 There is a default PDF that is used by the system, however an additional PDF profile can be added via the information here.
 The choice and resolution of your PDF profile will affect the final size of the ESEF package that is submitted, and some portals have a file size limit.
 It is important to check this with the national authority where the file is being submitted.

-TextBlock Tagging Planning
+Textblock Tagging Planning

-The advice above is mostly relevant to the TextBlock tagging which has not been done with the CtrlPrint Frames functionality.
+The advice above is mostly relevant to the Textblock tagging which has not been done with the CtrlPrint Frames functionality.
 It also does not apply to the tagging of the primary financial statements.
 Both of these types of tagging are less likely to be affected by changes to content and layout changes.

 CtrlPrint Frames Setup

 You should discuss how the reporting company wants their text frames threaded and their intended use for CtrlPrint Frames.
+See this article for more information on how to prepare your documents.

 Avoiding Issues that can be caused by InDesign